Guru-25/bitwarden-export/README.md

 Export Bitwarden Vault

 ## What it does?
-Export Bitwarden vault to your Dropbox
+Export Bitwarden vault to your WebDAV

 ## Action secrets
 Assign secrets in Settings -> Secrets and variables -> Actions -> New repository secret